gigagrug/code-connect/README.md

 # CodeConnect

-1. Change student password
+Change student password
-2. notifactions
+notifications
-3. improve ui/ux
+improve ui/ux
-4. Let group request a project
+Let group request a project
-5. error/ success messages
+error/ success messages
-6. create admin dashboard
+create admin dashboard
-7. add excel file
+add excel file

-Maybe?
-1. oAuth github/ google?
+Add approval for project for each instructor
+Don't default alumni create project
+Students sees approved proposal and request project Navigate the website in less than 3 clicks
+Instructor request to admin add grad year
-2. add file support?
+Status, add file support, comments
+After approval of project by instructor don't allow other instructors Add job post only admin
+We deploy server aws ec2, on disk
-3. student and alumni can switch roles. get instructor or admin approval?
+More than one different level admin student and alumni can switch roles. get admin approval

-4. project approval based on instructor/class? collection?
-5. rest api?
+rest api?
+Add tags for other project types, like art and project management?